 Please know that some of the links in this list are affiliate links.
 This means that at no additional cost to you, I will earn a commission if you decide to make a purchase through my link.
 I’m comfortable doing this because I’ve had positive experiences with these products, and I suspect you will too.
 I recommend them because they are great products, not solely because of the small commissions I will make if you decide to buy them.
 However, I always appreciate it when readers choose to purchase through my links.
 The affiliate income I earn helps to pay for the site and the content I deliver on it.

 Sony Speaker system: I enjoy spending a lot of my time writing and working on the computer in my office.
-To make it even more enjoyable, I listen to Pandora through a Sony Companion 20 sound system.
+To make it even more enjoyable, I listen to Spotify through a Sony Companion 20 sound system.
 It’s a compact, but good sounding system, that let’s me listen to the external speakers or easily switch to headphones.

 Website Hosting and Email List Management